 Up to this point we will work with residents to assist them and give them every opportunity to participate in recycling.
 However, we are not obliged to collect waste that is not presented in the correct way.

-If it becomes necessary to refuse to collect waste, the resident would be required to dispose of the waste themselves either at the household waste recycling centre or via a licenced contractor.
-Any waste not disposed of correctly will be treated as fly-tipping, which could potentially incur a fine.
+If it becomes necessary to suspend the collection of waste, the resident will be required to dispose of the waste themselves.
+This would be either at the household waste recycling centre or via a licenced contractor.

 It is a resident’s responsibility to make sure that any contractor who takes away their waste is a licenced carrier who is able to provide a waste carrier's licence number.
 If a resident does not use a licenced contractor, they will remain responsible for the waste taken from their property, and may incur a fine.

 If a resident’s waste collection has been suspended, it is their responsibility to request a waste warden assessment.
 Our waste wardens will need to see that the household is recycling correctly before their waste collection resumes.
 If a resident remains non-compliant or does not contact our waste wardens, their service will remain suspended.